MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Import-Module.md

 0      Virtual HD ATA Device      Online                          40 GB MBR
 ```

-The commands in this example enable you to manage the storage systems of a remote computer that is not running a Windows operating system.
+The commands in this example enable you to manage the storage systems of a remote computer that is not running the Windows operating system.
 In this example, because the administrator of the computer has installed the Module Discovery WMI provider, the CIM commands can use the default values, which are designed for the provider.

 ## PARAMETERS

 ### -Alias
-Imports only the specified aliases from the module into the current session.
+Specifies the aliases that this cmdlet imports from the module into the current session.
 Enter a comma-separated list of aliases.
 Wildcard characters are permitted.